jbakams/slimebot-volleyball/slimebot-volleyball/README.md

 ## controllers:

-The directory contains different scripts and controllers for training agent and to controling robot in the simulator .
-Always create a controller script within [Webots](https://cyberbotics.com), otherwise it won't recognize it for a graphical simulation.
+The directory contains different scripts and controllers to train agents and control robots in the simulator.
+[Webots](https://cyberbotics.com) recognizes only controllers created inside the software.
+If you a controller is created outside of the software it can only use it with other IDEs.

 ## environments:

-Contains a script of our default gym-like environment.
+Contains the environment script.

 ## helpers:

-Contains some functional script such as the callback class
+Contains some functional scripts such as the callback class

 ## worlds:

-Contains different 3D spaces representations that can be used with the slimebot-volleyball. the world should match with the given gym environment.
+Contains different game scene and all 3D objects.
+The file can be open from Webots via the command "File>Open World".